 A Will is a legal document and there are pitfalls and mistakes which are easy to make and can render a Will invalid.
 Having a Will drawn up by a Solicitor is much better than drawing up your own or using a pre-printed Will form.

 A Will drawn by a Solicitor is not expensive.
-The exact charges will be confirmed before any work is undertaken.
+The fees below are exclusive of VAT and the exact charges will be confirmed before any work is undertaken.
 The cost will depend on the complexity of your Estate and the requirements to effect your wishes.

 Drafting a straightforward Will for an individual (eg leaving everything divided equally to relations and/or charity) £175